GUADALUPE MORALES WAS SCARED. She was pregnant and knew she needed prenatal care, but she didn’t have health insurance and wasn’t sure where to go.

 “UCLA has been amazing,” Forer says.
 “They’re good at their logistics, and we’re good with our logistics, so the teams have come together with big smiles.
 We work well together.”

-UCLA Chancellor Gene Block commended the collaboration for its ingenuity.
+UCLA Chancellor Gene Block commends the collaboration for its ingenuity.

 “I’m exceedingly proud of this partnership and the ways in which UCLA staff has stepped up to meet the challenges of this moment,” Chancellor Block says.
 “Not only does it highlight our commitment to serving the community, but it also shows the resourcefulness and creativity of Bruins.”